Panella Law Firm accepts cases throughout Florida

 We understand how challenging it can be to separate from your partner and move forward with a new life, and our team is dedicated to providing you with exceptional legal representation during this difficult time.

-Our extensive knowledge in all areas of family law gives you the legal edge needed to present a compelling case and fight for the best outcome possible.
+Our experienced team of family law attorneys possesses the extensive knowledge in all areas of family law that gives us the legal edge needed to present a compelling case and fight for the best outcome possible

 From the initial consultation and paperwork filing to the final court hearing, we ensure that no detail is overlooked so you can focus on what matters most as you face the challenges ahead.